rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter06_analysis.md

 ## 💊 Interpretation in GMP Context

 - **Low p_out + High Cpk** → process under good control, with high confidence in consistent GMP compliance.
 - **High p_out or Low Cpk** → potential quality risk; these indicators should trigger investigation or corrective actions.

-- Visual tools and statistics, **together**, provide the clearest and most reliable basis for decision-making.
+Visual tools and numerical metrics, **together**, provide the clearest and most reliable basis for decision-making.

+👉 This structured analysis bridges raw simulation output with **regulatory decision-making**, preparing the ground for the real-world pharmaceutical case study in the next chapter.

 ---
 [← Previous: A Complete Simulation in R](chapter05_full-simulation.md) | [▲ back to top](../#table-of-contents) | [Next → Pharmaceutical Case Study](chapter07_case-pharma.md)